essequie1/essequie1/README.md

-# Hi 👋, i'm Ezequiel and i'm a Front-end web dev.
+# Hi 👋, my name is Ezequiel and i'm a Front-end web dev.

 <div>